 Categories

 5. Omnichannel Support

 For companies that want to capture as many users as possible, it makes sense to ensure that you provide Omnichannel support for potential customers.
 For example, a variety of ID verification solutions support smartphone image capture and exclude other channels such as desktop webcams.
-By doing so, banks are leaving out customers that are more comfortable on their desktops and laptops.
+By doing so, banks are leaving out customers who are more comfortable on their desktops and laptops.

+Categories